-- i. ensuring that the Company adopts, maintains and, at all times, applies appropriate accounting and financial reporting processes and procedures; - ii. monitoring of the audit of the Company's management and annual accounts; - iii. facilitating the independence of the external audit process and addressing issues arising from the audit process and ensuring good communication between internal and external audit activities, as applicable; - iv. reviewing of the systems and procedures of internal control implemented by management and of the financial statements, disclosures and adequacy of financial reporting; - v. making of recommendations to the Board in relation to the appointment of the external auditors and the approval of the remuneration and terms of engagement of the external auditors, following the relative appointment by the shareholders in the annual general meeting; - vi. monitoring and reviewing of the external auditors' independence and, in particular, the provision of additional services to the Company; - vii. considering and evaluating the arm's length nature of related party transactions that the Company carries out to ensure that the execution of any such transactions are, indeed, at arm's length and on a sound commercial basis and ultimately in the best interests of the Company; and - viii. ensuring that the Company, at all times, maintains effective financial risk management and internal financial and auditing control systems, including compliance functions.
+- i. ensuring that the Company adopts, maintains and, at all times, applies appropriate accounting and financial reporting processes and procedures: - ii. monitoring of the audit of the Company's management and annual accounts; - iii. facilitating the independence of the external audit process and addressing issues arising from the audit process and ensuring good communication between internal and external audit activities, as applicable; - iv reviewing of the systems and procedures of internal control implemented by management and of the financial statements, disclosures and adequacy of financial reporting; - v. making of recommendations to the Board in relation to the appointment of the external auditors and the approval of the remuneration and terms of engagement of the external auditors, following the relative appointment by the shareholders in the annual general meeting; - vi. monitoring and reviewing of the external auditors' independence and, in particular, the provision of additional services to the Company; and - vii. ensuring that the Company, at all times, maintains effective financial risk management and internal financial and auditing control systems, including compliance functions.